vkhatri/chef-ssh-key-wrapper/README.md

 ssh_key_wrapper Cookbook
 ========================

-This is an [OpsCode Chef] cookbook for Managing SSH Private Key using Chef Data Bag and SSH Wrapper mainly for GIT.
+This is an [OpsCode Chef] cookbook for Managing SSH Private Key file using Chef Data Bag and SSH Wrapper file mainly for GIT.

 All SSH Private Keys are stored in a Databag as a Databag item.